Preparing for a Trek in Nepal

 Food on a trek: All guesthouses serve food.
 In fact it’s a bit of rule that if you stay in one guesthouse you must eat there or pay a higher rate for your bed.
 The truth is most guesthouses make their money on food and not accommodation.
 Food ranges from the national staple of Dal Bhat, to steak & chips.

-Water on a trek: You can buy bottled water from all guesthouses.
+Water on a trek: You can buy bottled water from all guesthouses though the Annapurna region has begun to focus on filtered water only.
 The price starts at around 80 rupees, and can go up to a whopping 400 rupees per liter.
 Many people opt to bring a water treatment solution for both ecological and/or monetary reasons.
 Such treatments include iodine, chlorine or a steripen.

 Personally, I worked out that with my daily consumption of water the cost of a steripen equaled that of buying 12 days of bottled water.

-Keep in mind that a steripen is not a total solution as it does not filter out heavy pollutants etc,.
+Keep in mind that a steripen is not a total solution as it does not filter out heavy pollutants plus they consume a lot of batteries etc,.
 Boiled water is also available from all guesthouses.